RowSquared/cookiecutter-data-science/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- A default mkdocs project; see mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── pipelines             <- Pipeline tasks
-│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         {{ cookiecutter.module_name }} and configuration for tools like black
+├── pipelines          <- The pipelines are composed of Jupyter Notebooks, R/Python scripts, and R Markdown files.
+│                         It is recommended to place these files into specific existing folders or │                         create new ones to ensure optimal navigation and organization.
 │
+├── pyproject.toml     <- Project configuration file with package metadata for {{ cookiecutter.module_name }}
+│                         and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │